seanorourke7/Project-one-full-template/README.md

 ###  Acknowledgments

 Graeme Taylor my mentor helped me a lot with this project and I got some feedback from Alan B. the cohort facilitator with code institute around the wording used in the header.
 Originaly it was "ABOUT" but I later changed it to "HOME".
+The readme template was used from code insitute.
-And the Slack community for this projecy is a great help for community discorse and feedback.
+And the Slack community for this project is a great help for community discorse and feedback.

 https://seanorourke7.github.io/rjphotography/